leshill/resque_spec/README.md

 Hooks
 -----

-Resque will call a hook method on your class after a Job is enqueued.
-Name your class method starting with the string `after_enqueue` (you can stop there if you want) and it will be called with the arguments to the Job after it has been placed on the queue.
-When you are using ResqueSpec, your `after_enqueue` hook will be called.
+Resque will call a hook method on your class after a Job is enqueued; before, around, and after your Job is performed; and on failure.

-The hooks around `perform` are not support by ResqueSpec (contributions welcome!)
+ResqueSpec will fire all of these hooks if you are using `with_resque` or set `ResqueSpec.inline = true`.

 Note on Patches/Pull Requests
 =============================